 - Tap your air filter against a hard surface to knock as much dirt loose as possible.

 - Once no more dirt falls from your air filter, hold the filter up to a light source.

-- If you see light shine through the paper filter, it is okay to continue using.
+- If you see light shine through the paper filter, it is okay to continue using it.

-- If you don’t see light through the paper element, replace with a new air filter.
+- If you don’t see light through the paper element, replace it with a new air filter.

 - Replace the air filter and secure the air filter housing cover.

 Low Engine Oil Level in Your Kubota Mower